dawsonxiong/SimEstate/README.md

 # Sim Estate

 ## Introduction
-Despite the availability of various real estate platforms, buyers and contractors often face challenges in making informed decisions due to the lack of specific factors that influence property valuations.
-Sim Estate aims to fill this knowledge gap by providing an unparalleled real estate simulation application that considers geographical factors and a range of characteristics to deliver accurate property valuations.
-Sim Estate is an advanced and immersive real estate simulation platform that empowers users with comprehensive insights and accurate property valuations.
-Our vision is to revolutionize the real estate market by providing users with a data-driven approach to make informed decisions in property acquisition, construction, and investment.
+Sim Estate is an advanced real estate simulation platform that provides accurate property valuations by considering geographical and property-specific factors.
+Our vision is to revolutionize the real estate market, empowering users to make informed decisions in property acquisition, construction, and investment.

 ## Key Features
 There are **three** main simulation modes
-- **Buyer**: Users can search for example properties or those they have created and view estimated valuations and locational impacts.
+- **Buyer**: View estimated property valuations and locational impacts for existing or user-created properties.
-- **Contractor**: Users can build new properties to specific requirements and details, including distance from landmarks as well as property characteristics.
+- **Contractor**: Build properties with specific characteristics, such as proximity to landmarks, to explore valuation impacts.
-- **Government**: Users can create new landmarks and amenities in the city/world to observe their impact on property valuations.
+- **Government**: Add landmarks and amenities to observe their influence on property values.

 ## Installation
 Installing and using Sim Estate is very straightforward.
-1. Download the repository as a .zip file.
+1. Download the repository as a \\\.zip file.
 2. Unzip the .zip file.
 3. Open a Java IDE (NetBeans is heavily recommended, though Intellij and Eclipse are both suitable alternatives).
 4. In your IDE, open a project and locate the Sim Estate file: C:\...\SimEstate\SimEstate